 "Why, hello, Hedwig!"
 Hermione said, greeting the bird.
 Hedwig blinked in reply.
 "Who are you writing, Harry?"

 "Remus.
 I'm trying to find out if the Order knows any more than we do," Harry said.

 "Ol' Mad Eye has got to have something up his sleeve, if no one else," Ron imagined.

-"'Harry…'" he read, "'Upon receiving your letter, I was going to come see you directly, only to discover I no longer remember how to get to where I suspect you may be.
-I spoke to Bill and Nymphadora and we're all in the same boat.
+"'Harry,'" he read, "'Upon receiving your letter I was going to come see you directly, only to discover I no longer remember how to get to where I suspect you may be.
+I spoke to Bill and Nymphadora and they can't remember, either.
 I don't know how you managed to change the charm, if that is what's happened, but I hope you did.
 If this isn't your doing then the implications are troubling.
-Please write back as soon as you can and let me know.
-If the enemy can circumvent such a powerful charm then we are all in danger.'"
+Please write back as soon as you can and let me know.'"
 Harry paused and looked at Hermione.
 "Should they be able to remember anything about this place?
-It sounds like he knows the name, or something…"
+It sounds like he knows the name, or something."

-Harry continued. "'We have been trying to organise but it has been difficult.
+Harry continued reading. "'We have been trying to organise, but it has been difficult.
 Travel is dangerous, especially as Apparition is our only quick option.
 There are Anti-Apparition Jinxes placed in Diagon Alley and other major areas.
 Be very careful where you go.
 Moody has disappeared — he briefly returned to his house to gather his Auror equipment and was ambushed.
 He managed to fight his way out and sent a message to us before he went to ground.
-Hopefully we'll hear from him soon.
+Hopefully, we'll hear from him soon.
 I'm glad you wrote, Harry.
 We're all worried about you.
 I have much I would prefer to say in person.
-If all goes well perhaps we can meet soon.
+If all goes well, perhaps we can meet soon.
 Be safe, Remus.'"

 "I don't like the comments about meeting in person.
 Are you sure this is from Lupin?"
 Scott said.